ziozzang/alpine_on_any_distro/README.md

 curl -sL bit.ly/alpineapk | sh
 ```

-if you want setup for Busybox based distro, use command below
+if you want setup for Busybox based distro(like cirros), use command below

 ```
 curl -sL bit.ly/alpinebusybox | sh